-Vincent N. Parrillo is professor of sociology at William Paterson University, where he twice received the Faculty Achievement Award for Distinguished Scholarship and Creative Expression.
-He is the author of two historical novels: Guardians of the Gate and its sequel, Defenders of Freedom, both about Ellis Island, its staff and immigrants.
+Vincent N. Parrillo is professor emeritus of sociology at William Paterson University, where he twice received its Faculty Achievement Award for Distinguished Scholarship and Creative Expression, as well as its prestigious Legacy Award.
+He is the author of two critically acclaimed historical novels: Guardians of the Gate and its sequel, Defenders of Freedom, both about Ellis Island, its staff and immigrants.

 In addition, Vince is executive producer, writer and narrator of six award-winning PBS television documentaries: Silk City Artists and Musicians; Ellis Island: Gateway to America; Smokestacks and Steeples: A Portrait of Paterson; Gaetano Federici: The Sculptor Laureate of Paterson; Paterson and Its People; and Paterson: A Delicious Destination.

 An internationally recognized expert of immigration and Fulbright scholar, Vince has given talks at more than 100 universities in Asia, Europe and North America.
 He is General Editor of the Encyclopedia of Social Problems (Sage) and has also published numerous textbooks on immigration and diversity, some of them translated into five languages (Chinese, Japanese, Korean, Italian, and Vietnamese).
 Vincent N. Parrillo: A Collection of His Work, is an anthology of many of his public presentations in the U.S. and abroad, as well as numerous published essays, book forewords, book chapters, and scholarly journal articles.